 How to sign up and find out more

-To find out more and apply please download and complete the below documents.
-The application form needs to be emailed to your Area Youth Adviser.
-Your minister or youth worker will be asked to provide a short reference for you (this is mostly so they know you’re getting involved with this exciting project!)
+To find out more and apply please download and complete the below documents and email this to Dot Salmon.
+Your minister or youth worker will be asked to provide a short reference for you (this is mostly so they know you’re getting involved with this exciting project!).